hyphacoop/hypha.coop/_posts/2025-12-09-distributed-press-building-the-road.md

 **Milestone 4 Re-Evaluation** - Project pivots based on community feedback, shifting focus toward static site generator integration and micropayment systems for the Fediverse.
 UX workshop report completed.

 > Patterns of online communication and organization are changing, and Distributed Press has pivoted to meet this demand.
 Typically, people use websites as static repositories of information while social media allows for more fluid two-way conversation.
 In the coming milestone, the Distributed Press team is aiming to create a space that merges the easy connections of social media with the richer content of static websites.
-We believe the features highlighted in this milestone will create a more vibrant community ecosystem, while also retaining the safeguards of privacy protection that are required by many of our users….
-While the past milestone focused on sending information outwards, Milestone 4 will improve the ability to receive and display interactions with the Fediverse.
+We believe the features highlighted in this milestone will create a more vibrant community ecosystem, while also retaining the safeguards of privacy protection that are required by many of our users… While the past milestone focused on sending information outwards, Milestone 4 will improve the ability to receive and display interactions with the Fediverse.
 Citizen journalists using the Sutty CMS will be able to show comments and interactions on their websites, while Social Reader users will be able to see replies on posts.
 Mastodon users will be able to see most posts retroactively when they follow an account.  *(Revised Milestone 4 document, as submitted to FFDW)*

 ## Summer 2024